 Take the person aside and talk to them in private.
 Try to give the other person your undivided attention.
 Just a few minutes of listening can really help them to make a decision about what to do.

 Listen carefully and with sensitivity.
 Listen without necessarily agreeing with them.
-Try saying something like: "It sounds like on the one hand, you very much want to please your family but on the other hand, you aren't sure that what they want for you is what you really want to do."
+For example, you could say something like: "It sounds like on the one hand, you very much want to please your family but on the other hand, you aren't sure that what they want for you is what you really want to do."

 Follow up.
 Let the person know that you'll be checking back with him or her later to see how things turned out.